IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 ### Define signer for each namespaces

-SignPolicy is custom resource to define who can be valid signer for each namespace or for cluster scope resources.
+SignPolicy is a custom resource to define who can be a valid signer for resources in a namespace or for cluster scope resources.
-Only a SignPolicy resource is defined in IE namespace and initial resource is created during installation.
-You can get it by
+Only a SignPolicy resource is defined in IE namespace (`integrity-enforcer-ns` in this documentation)and initial SignPolicy resource is created during IE installation.
+You can access it by
 ```
 $ oc get signpolicies.research.ibm.com signer-policy -n integrity-enforcer-ns -o yaml > /tmp/sign-policy.yaml
 ```